-- (1) The Commission shall, within six months after the end of each financial year, furnish to the Governor- - (a) a full report on the performance of the functions of the Commission during that financial year, which shall include a general survey and statistics in relation to complaints received by the Commission, the results of mediations and investigations conducted under this Act, steps taken to implement its recommendations and any other matter or development it thinks fit; - (b) a copy of the statement of accounts required under section 25(2) and the auditor's report on that statement of accounts. - (2) The Governor shall cause the reports to be laid before the Legislative Assembly within a period of three months after their receipt.
+- (1) The Commission shall, as soon as possible practicable after June 30 in each year, furnish to the Governor- - (a) a full report on the performance of the functions of the Commission during that financial year, which shall include a general survey and statistics in relation to complaints received by the Commission, the results of mediations and investigations conducted under this Act, steps taken to implement its recommendations and any other matter or development it thinks fit;

+- (b) a copy of the statement of accounts required under section 25(2) and the auditor's report on that statement of accounts. - (2) The Governor shall cause the reports to be laid before the Legislative Assembly within a period of three months after their receipt.